Find Grad Schools

 37 Yearly Graduations

 The 19th most popular school in the country for criminal justice majors who are seeking their master's degree is Monroe College.
 Roughly 6,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,912 per year, while in-state graduate students, on average, pay $16,560 per year.
+The average in-state tuition for full-time undergraduates is $15,432 per year, while in-state graduate students, on average, pay $16,560 per year.
 During the most recent year for which we have data, 37 people received their master's degree in criminal justice from Monroe College.
-Of these students, 65% were women and 85% were members of underrepresented racial-ethnic groups.
+Around 94% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 Below are some popular majors that are similar to criminal justice that offer master’s degrees.